Mission: Spreading the JOY of reading to eradicate the School-To- Prison Pipeline.

 At the intersection of social services and social justice, we focus on two goals: closing the literacy gaps that are fueling the School-To- Prison pipelines, and closing the Invisible gaps for students in foster care.
 We are champions of children and literacy!
-We specialize in creating wonderful 45-60 minute student- tailored reading experiences in small literacy groups, and using common core standards.
+We specialize in creating wonderful 45-60-minute student- tailored reading experience in small literacy groups—using common core standards.

 We are literacy interventionists and we will:

-What We Provide
+What We Provide: